bucardo/bucardo_org/Bucardo/object_types/swap.md

-**swap** is a type of Bucardo [sync](/Bucardo/object_types/sync) in which changes to tables on two databases are exchanged both ways, in other words, a master to master replication system.
+**swap** is a type of Bucardo [sync](/Bucardo/object_types/sync) in which changes to tables on two databases are exchanged both ways, in other words, a replication system where each source is also a target.

 With swap syncs, the two databases are referred to as "source" and "target", but things can flow both ways.